Shag Harbour UFO incident: Documents

 There is a summary of the event from the Department of National Defence files located at the national Library and Archives.

 Press coverage

-The Shag Harbour reports received extensive front page coverage in the Halifax Chronicle-Herald.
+The Shag Harbour reports received extensive front page coverage in The Chronicle-Herald.
 The paper ran a headline story on 7 October titled, "Could Be Something Concrete in Shag Harbour UFO – RCAF."
-The article, by Ray MacLeod, included witness descriptions of an alleged object and crash, the air force's search and rescue effort, and the navy's underwater search that was underway, including three additional divers from Fleet Diving Unit Atlantic.
+The article, by Ray MacLeod, included witness descriptions of an alleged object and crash, the Air Force's search and rescue effort, and the Navy's underwater search that was underway, including three additional divers from Fleet Diving Unit Atlantic.